 Real Omnichannel Vision

 Dashboards that cross QR code tracking data with social media, organic traffic, and paid media data provide a complete view of the journey.
-The scan becomes another clear point within the funnel.
+The scan becomes another clear touchpoint within the full funnel.

 Dynamic Contextual Engagement

-When you put all this together, QR code tracking stops being a "technical detail" and becomes a data and intelligence asset for the company.
+When you put all this together, QR code tracking stops being a technical detail and becomes a strategic data and intelligence asset.

 Final Reflection